-The estimates that we deem to be most critical to an understanding of our results of operations and financial position are those related to DAC, future policy benefit reserves and corresponding amounts recoverable from reinsurers, income taxes, renewal commissions, goodwill and the valuation of investments.
+The estimates that we deem to be most critical to an understanding of our results of operations and financial position are those related to DAC, future policy benefit reserves and corresponding amounts recoverable from reinsurers, income taxes, renewal commissions receivable, goodwill and the valuation of investments.
 The preparation and evaluation of these critical accounting estimates involve the use of various assumptions developed from management's analyses and judgments.
 Subsequent experience or use of other assumptions could produce significantly different results.

 Deferred Policy Acquisition Costs.
 We defer incremental direct costs of successful contract acquisitions that result directly from and are essential to the contract transaction(s) and that would not have been incurred had the contract transaction(s) not occurred.
 These costs include commissions and policy issue expenses.
 Deferrable term life insurance policy acquisition costs are amortized over the initial level premium-paying period of the related policies in proportion to premium income and include assumptions made by us regarding persistency, expenses, interest rates and claims, which are updated on new business to reflect recent experience.
-These assumptions may not be modified, or unlocked on in-force term life insurance business, unless recoverability testing deems estimated future cash flows to be inadequate.
+In accordance with current U.S. GAAP, assumptions are not allowed to be modified, or unlocked on in-force term life insurance business, unless recoverability testing deems estimated future cash flows to be inadequate.
 DAC is subject to recoverability testing annually and when circumstances indicate that recoverability is uncertain.

-The DAC balance in our Term Life Insurance segment is susceptible to differences between estimated and actual persistency experience.
-As an example, a 10% higher lapse rate across all durations would result in approximately \$26 million of additional amortization of DAC expense as of December 31, 2021.
-Conversely, a 10% lower lapse rate would result in approximately \$26 million of lower amortization of DAC expense as of December 31, 2021.
-The impact is more pronounced for early duration lapse variances than later durations.
+The DAC balance in the Term Life Insurance segment is susceptible to differences between estimated and actual persistency experience, which could impact the DAC amortization expense.
+The impact is more pronounced for early duration lapse variance than later durations.

-Since the onset of the COVID-19 pandemic in 2020, we have experienced extraordinarily low lapse rates as a result of increased policyholder sentiment toward life insurance.
-In 2021, lapse rates were approximately 25% lower than locked-in assumptions (varying by duration), that resulted in an estimated \$48 million of lower DAC amortization expense.
-This impact was less than the sensitivity estimate due to different levels of lapse reductions across durations.

-In August 2018, the FASB issued Accounting Standards Update No. 2018-12, Financial Services-Insurance (Topic 944) - Targeted Improvements to the Accounting for Long-Duration Contracts ("ASU 2018-12").
-The amendments in this update change accounting guidance for insurance companies that issue long-duration contracts, including term life insurance.
-We will adopt ASU 2018-12 effective January 1, 2023 via the modified retrospective method, which will allow us to carryover our historical DAC balance as of the

-January 1, 2021 adoption date.
+Beginning in 2023, we will be reporting under Accounting Standards Update No. 2018-12, Financial Services-Insurance (Topic 944) - Targeted Improvements to the Accounting for Long-Duration Contracts ("ASU 2018-12" or "LDTI").
+We will adopt ASU 2018-12 when we issue our condensed consolidated financial statements as of and for the three months ending March 31, 2023 via the modified retrospective method, which will allow us to carryover our historical DAC balance as of the January 1, 2021 adoption date.
 ASU 2018-12 includes changes to how insurance companies that issue long-duration contracts amortize DAC by eliminating the accretion of interest and providing for amortization on a straight-line basis over the coverage period.
-We are currently finalizing the key assumptions and accounting policies that will be necessary to determine the impact that ASU 2028-12 will have on the DAC amortization recognized in our consolidated income statements after adoption.
+We have determined that we will use current face amount as the unit of measure to amortize DAC for our term life insurance products and will use policy count as the unit of measure to amortize DAC for our Canadian segregated funds products.
+We will also amortize DAC under LDTI based on policy cohorts rather than on a seriatim basis.
+As a result of these changes, we expect the DAC amortization on our term life insurance products to be slower and less volatile under LDTI compared to current U.S. GAAP.
+For Canadian segregated funds products, we also expect DAC amortization under LDTI to be less volatile than under current U.S. GAAP.
+The standard no longer locks in assumptions and also removes the DAC recoverability testing requirement.
 For additional information on DAC, see Note 1 (Description of Business, Basis of Presentation, and Summary of Significant Accounting Policies) and Note 7 (Deferred Policy Acquisition Costs) to our consolidated financial statements included elsewhere in this report.